olebole/irafdoc/doc/language.lparam.rst

   <p>
   <i>Lparam</i> lists one or more parameter sets.
 Psets are specified either by
-  the name of the task with which the pset is associated, or by filename (pset files have the <tt>".par"</tt> extension).
+  the name of the task with which the pset is associated, or by filename (pset files have the <span style="font-family: monospace;">".par"</span> extension).
 If a file type pset is listed the extension must be included, since it is the presence or absence of the filename extension which <b>lparam</b> uses to distinguish between task-psets and named (file) psets.